DanielMoscoso/100day_challenge/Readme.txt

 		 appears in the middle.
 		-If the snake eats a dot, then it gets bigger by 1 link/turtle.
 		-If the snake eats itself, then it is game over.
+		-Faster gameplay, and better written 'for loop' when eating itself.
 ===============================================================================